KrustyxKrab/icy-analysis-python/README.md

 IMAGEIO_VIDEO_VISUALISIERUNG.py This script can be used to create a video from hundreds of png files.
 The animation looks very nice, I think.

-The animation is also online in the same directory
+A exapmle animation (shortened version) is also online in my repository.

 More details will follow soon.